gbmhunter/blog/content/programming/general/pid-control/_index.md

 This error is fed into the `P` (proportional), `I` (integral) and `D` (derivative) blocks of the PID controller.
 These blocks act on the error in different ways, and their output is summed together to generate the `CV`.
 The way these P, I and D blocks work is explained below.

-{{% img src="pid-controller-diagram-process-error-setpoint-measured-value.png" width="700px" caption="A block diagram of a PID controller." %}}
+{{% figure src="pid-controller-diagram-process-error-setpoint-measured-value.png" width="700px" caption="A block diagram of a PID controller." %}}

 ## The Maths